majianjia/DeepPlankter/doc/exp1_pond.md

 This issue is partially related to the dead servo, but also the length of the rudder is underestimated.
 I did try to build an extended rudder that can stick on the existing rudder which I brought long time ago designed for RC boat.

+The range of servo is set to +-30 degree, which seems too narrow.
+It is now increased to +-60.
+The actual angle that the rudder can turn is smaller than servo angle.

 With only one working rudder, the boat can barely turn at high speed.
 I think that is because the motor was placed far behind the rudder.
 The blue highlighted part is the new extension that will be added to the rudder.

 ![rudder_extension.png](figures/rudder_extension.png)